Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 	2. Y-axis = Vertical scaling/Functional Decomposition/ Scale by spliting different things It basciallly split the application into multiple different services.
 Each Service is related to one or more closely related functions.
 		Types:
-		Verb Based decomposition:- Decompisiton of services that implements a single use case or particular action such as checkout or Shipping Services.
+		Verb Based decomposition:- Decompisiton of services that implements a single use case or particular action such as **scheckout or Shipping Services.
 		Noun Based decomposition:- Decompisiton of Service that is responsible for all operations related to particular entity like customer Management
-		Decompose by business capability and define services corresponding to business capabilities. like Delivery Management, Inventory mangement, Order management.
+		Decompose by business capability and define services corresponding to business capabilities. like **Delivery Management, Inventory mangement, Order management.
 		Decompose by domain-driven design subdomain
 		An Effective application must use both verb and noun based decomposition.

 	3. Z-axis:- In this each Server runs identical copy of code.
-Similar to X-axis each server is responsible fo ronly one subset of data.
+Similar to X-axis each server is responsible fo running **one subset of data.
 		Z-axis splits are commonly used to scale databases.

 		Z-axis scaling has a number of benefits.